RagnarB83/ash-documentation/docs/workflows.rst

 ###########################################################################################################
-Example 5 : Calculate localized orbitals and create Cube files for multiple XYZ-file or an XYZ-trajectory
+Example 5 : Calculate localized orbitals and create Cube files for multiple XYZ files or an XYZ-trajectory
 ###########################################################################################################

 Analyzing electronic structure along a reaction path (e.g. a NEB or IRC path) or a trajectory (optimization or MD) can be useful to understand the nature of the reaction.
-The workflow below shows how this can be accomplished in ASH via a workflow involving single-point DFT, orbital localization and Cube-file creation.
+The code below shows how this can be accomplished in ASH via a workflow involving single-point DFT, orbital localization and Cube-file creation (via orca_plot).

 TODO: Add centroid analysis